LBHackney-IT/social-care-recording/README.md

 It's a Next.js app that depends heavily on the [social care case viewer API](https://github.com/LBHackney-IT/social-care-case-viewer-api).

-It has its own PostgreSQL database and internal API to keep track of unfinished form submissions and version history.
+It has a small PostgreSQL database and internal API to keep track of unfinished form submissions and, eventually, revision history.

 It also makes use of: